beckybeauchamp1/Sample-Teach/readme.md

 ![alt tag](https://sdz-upload.s3.amazonaws.com/prod/upload/p3ch1_Communication%20is%20usually%20unsynchronized%2C%20i.e.%20the%20client%20requests%2C%20the%20server%20responds%20-%20New%20Page1.png)

-**Main Advantages**
+###Main Advantages
-•	Extremely Fast
+*Extremely Fast
-•	Bi-directional messages between Server and Client
-•	Connection stays open as long as needed(State is persisted in Application)
+*Bi-directional messages between Server and Client *Connection stays open as long as needed(State is persisted in Application)

 Below, we are going to be using one resource available, Socket.io which allows us to easily establish a WebSocket in our application.
 Please note there are MANY RESOURCES available to establish WebSockets connections OR approach the problem of creating Real-Time-Web-Applications, but in the context of this lesson we are going to be just focusing on one.